DanyilSomin/rtos-algorithms-sim/README.md

 Or just call cmake . and open the .sln in case of Visual Studio.

 # Write own algorithm
-To write own algorithm see other algorithm as example, inherit from Strategy interface (strategy.h) and add appropriate strategy in main().
+To write own algorithm see other algorithms as examples, inherit from Strategy interface (strategy.h) and add appropriate strategy in main().